List of National Treasures of Japan (writings: Classical Chinese books): Chinese manuscripts

 Some books such as the Yupian or the Meihōki were lost early in China, because of the persecution against Buddhism or for other reasons.
 The titles survived, however, because of the large volume of books previously imported to Japan, which were then subsequently re-exported to China.
 Today, some of the oldest extant manuscripts of Chinese books dating to the Tang dynasty are located in Japan.
 Few of the early imported manuscripts have survived.
 Some of those that survived are listed as National Treasures below.
-Twenty one Chinese book National Treasures exist that were created in China and subsequently imported to Japan.
-Of these, 20 date to the Tang dynasty and one to the Southern Song.
-The designated items are of various type: six treasures are manuscripts of the Five Classics of Confucianism and associated commentaries, four are poetry and prose anthologies of Chinese poets, calligraphers and Emperor Huizong of Song, four are dictionaries, five are anecdote collections, one is a music score and one a traced copy of a letter.
+Twenty two Chinese book National Treasures exist that were created in China and subsequently imported to Japan.
+Of these, 20 date to the Tang dynasty, one to the Southern Song and one to the Northern and Southern dynasties.
+The designated items are of various type: seven treasures are manuscripts of the Five Classics of Confucianism and associated commentaries, four are poetry and prose anthologies of Chinese poets, calligraphers and Emperor Huizong of Song, four are dictionaries, five are anecdote collections, one is a music score and one a traced copy of a letter.